digitalhappens/MyLittleTools/README.md

 ## MyLittleFavorites, favorite module handling

-The release of VCV Rack 1.0, which contains many great new features, enhancements and changes.
+The release of VCV Rack 1.0 contains many great new features, enhancements and changes.
-There's only one features missing, a good way to organize favorite modules in a patch.
+There's only one features missing (I think), a good way to organize favorite modules in a patch.
 In version 0.6 we had a favorite button, but this was globally, with MyLittleFavorites you can handle up to 8 self-defined favorite modules per instance.